dschuurman/jtmap/README.md

 ---
 ### For Windows

-*NOTE: Unfortunately, it seems cartopy has had some issues installing on Windows which will prevent JTmap from working with Windows till this is resolved...
+*NOTE: Unfortunately, it seems the cartopy package has had some issues installing on Windows which will prevent JTmap from working with Windows until this is resolved...
 However, it may be possible to install these dependencies using Anaconda (not tested).*

-First, download Python ver.
-3.x
+First, download and install Python ver.
+3.x.
-Be sure to click "Add Python to PATH" during install so it can be used easily run in a terminal window.
+Be sure to click "Add Python to PATH" during install so it can be easily run in a terminal window.

 Open a terminal window and at the command prompt, type the following: